colingoldberg/gradable_nouns/README.md

 For each noun, the element "ranked" is an ordered list of adjectives (or a list of adjectives), which provides a basis for comparing one adjective with another.
 This is an admittedly subjective ordering - consider it to be a start, which allows the calculation of the element "rank" for each adjective.

 So in the example above:
-- "low" has a rank of 0.33
+- "low" has a rank of 0.50
-- "great" has a rank of 0.67
+- "great" has a rank of 1.0
 - "high" has a rank of 1.0

 Please note:
 - These three adjectives are surely not the only ones that can apply to the noun "accuracy" - more adjectives can be added.
 (Other nouns have many more adjectives).

-- Other nouns, such as "mistake", contain lists within lists.
-This is to allow for adjectives that may be considered to have the same ranking.
+Another example:
 ```
 "mistake":
 "ranked": [